FairCMS: Cloud Media Sharing with Fair Copyright Protection: Achieving the Security Goals

 where $\textnormal{negl}(\lambda)$ denotes a negligible function parameterized by $\lambda$.
 Thus, based on Eq.~(\ref{Eq:proofeq}), we have

 which concludes the proof. \end{proof} }

-{Finally, we analysis the privacy of the owner's media in CERAMS-I, where the owner encrypts the media content $\mathbf{m}$ based on ${\mathbf{B}^m}$ and $\mathbf{E}$ through the single-value alteration encryption, as shown in Eq.~(\ref{Eq:encryption}).
-Although the perfect confidentiality of $\mathbf{c}$ cannot be rigorously proved, this is not considered a major vulnerability for the following two reasons.

-On the one hand, as long as the variance $\sigma_E$ of the E-LUT $\mathbf{E}$ is set large enough, the statistical hiding can be achieved \cite{2011Efficient}, i.e., a PPT adversary cannot distinguish the statistical difference between two different encryption results.
+{We then turn to analyze the privacy protection performance of the owner's media content in FairCMS-I, where the owner encrypts the media content $\mathbf{m}$ based on ${\mathbf{B}^m}$ and $\mathbf{E}$ using the single-value alteration encryption, namely Eq.~(\ref{Eq:encryption}).} Although the IND-CPA security of $\mathbf{c}$ cannot be rigorously proved, this is not considered a major vulnerability for the following two reasons.
+For one thing, {as long as the variance ${\sigma_E}^2$ of $\mathbf{E}$ is set large enough,} the statistical hiding can be achieved \cite{2011Efficient}, i.e., a PPT adversary cannot distinguish the statistical difference between two different encryption results.
 The security of the single-value alteration encryption can be further enhanced by computing $\mathbf{c}$ modulo an integer $R$ \cite{bianchi2014ttp}.
 In this way, as long as $R \ll \sigma_E$, regardless of the signal values in plaintext, the values of the encrypted signals are approximately uniformly distributed on $[0,R-1]$.
-In addition, the linear estimation attack on ciphertext $\mathbf{c}$ has also been analyzed in \cite{celik2008lookup}, and the result shows that the attack quality is poor as long as the size $T$ of the LUTs (w.r.t. the content size $M$) is set sufficiently large.

-On the other hand, it is argued in \cite{celik2008lookup} that the incentive of the cloud to crack $\mathbf{c}$ at great cost is quite low, since the cloud can also purchase media embedded with his fingerprint.
-Therefore, it is not necessary to keep the content completely secret, but to make cracking the encryption as difficult as removing the watermark from the watermarked content.}
+In addition, the linear estimation attack on ciphertext $\mathbf{c}$ was also analyzed in \cite{celik2008lookup}, {and the result shows that the attack quality is poor as long as the size $T$ of the LUTs (w.r.t. the size $M$ of the media content) is set large enough.
+For another, as also argued in \cite{celik2008lookup,xiao2023fingerchain,xiao2022preview}, it is not always necessary to perfectly guarantee the security of $\mathbf{c}$ in general scenarios (in other words, non-highly confidential scenarios), but rather, it would be sufficient to make cracking the encryption as difficult as removing the watermark from the watermarked media content.
+In FairCMS-I, the watermark is embedded into $\mathbf{m}$ based on Eq.~(\ref{Eq:decryption}), i.e., $\mathbf{m}_k=\mathbf{m}+\mathbf{B}_m\mathbf{W}_k$, which is identical in form with Eq.~(\ref{Eq:encryption}) used for media content encryption, i.e., $\mathbf{c} = \mathbf{m} + \mathbf{B}_m \mathbf{E}$.
+As a result, if an attacker succeeds in cracking $\mathbf{c}$ without knowing the E-LUT $\mathbf{E}$, then he/she can remove the embedded watermark from $\mathbf{m}_k$ in the same way without knowing the W-LUT $\mathbf{W}_k$ to obatin $\mathbf{m}$, and vice versa.
+Furthermore, it might be harder to crack $\mathbf{c}$ because the variance of $\mathbf{E}$ is much larger than that of $\mathbf{W}_k$.
+Therefore, we conclude that the protection of media content privacy in FairCMS-I is sufficient for general scenarios.}